redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

     exercise for background knowledge and we will expand upon this as it relates to RPM Packaging later.

-The following will build and install the simple ``hello.c`` program that we had written previously.
+The following will build and install the simple ``cello.c`` program that we had written previously.

 ::

     $ make
-    gcc -o hello hello.c
+    gcc -o cello cello.c

     $ sudo make install
-    install -m 0755 hello /usr/bin/hello
+    install -m 0755 cello /usr/bin/cello

-Just as in the previous example, we can now execute ``hello`` from our shell no matter what our current working directory is because it has been installed into our `$PATH`_.
+Just as in the previous example, we can now execute ``cello`` from our shell no matter what our current working directory is because it has been installed into our `$PATH`_.